-where~$x$ runs over closed points of~$\Aa^1_k[1/f]$, which may be identified with irreducible monic polynomials in~$k[t]$ that are coprime to~$f$.
+where~$x$ runs over the set of closed points of~$\Aa^1_k[1/f]$, which may be identified with the set of irreducible monic polynomials in~$k[t]$ which are coprime to~$f$.
 Expanding the logarithmic derivative of the local factor at a closed point~$x$, corresponding to an irreducible monic polynomial~$\pi\in k[t]$, we have

 which defines the von Mangoldt function~$\Lambda_M(\pi^{\nu})$ for any monic irreducible polynomial~$\pi$ coprime to~$f$ and any~$\nu\geq 1$.
 We further define~$\Lambda_M(g)=0$ if~$g\in k[t]$ is not a power of such an irreducible polynomial.
-The full logarithmtic derivative then has the formal power series expansion
+The full logarithmic derivative then has the formal power series expansion